Krnsand/portfolio1_plant_care/README.md

   to complement my information as well

 - I used [Font Awesome](https://fontawesome.com/) for the footer icons as well as the leaf in my sign up form
+- I used [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-create-icon-hover-effect-using-css/) to add more styling to the footer icons.
+I copied the code to the relevant icons on my page

 ### Media